Paṭisambhidāmagga: Emptiness

 The Patisambhidamagga is probably the first Pali Abhidhamma text which uses the term "sabhava" in the section titled the Suññakatha.
 It defines sabhava as the empty (suññam) nature of the five aggregates:

 "Born materiality is empty of sabhava (sabhavena suññam); disappeared materiality is both changed and empty.
 Born feeling is empty of sabhava; disappeared feeling is both changed and empty...Born conceptualization...Born volitions...Born consciousness...Born becoming is empty of sabhava; disappeared becoming is both changed and empty.
 This is ‘empty in terms of change’."

-The text also defines the sense spheres as "void of self or of what belongs to self or of what is permanent or everlasting or eternal or not-subject-to-change."
+The text also defines the sense spheres as "void (suñña) of self (atta), or of what belongs to self (attaniya); or of what is permanent (nicca), everlasting (dhuva), or eternal (sassata); or not-subject-to-change (avipariṇāma)" (…suññaṁ attena vā attaniyena vā niccena vā dhuvena vā sassatena vā avipariṇāmadhammena vā).

 According to Noa Ronkin: "this extract means that the totality of human experience is devoid of an enduring substance or of anything which belongs to such a substance, because this totality is dependent on many and various conditions, and is of the nature of being subject to a continuous process of origination and dissolution."